mattybigback/Linux-Primer/Chapters/03-access-control.md

 # Access Control
-Linux uses a system of users and groups to handle access control.
-Each user has a unique UID and an associated user name.
-Users can be added to groups, which have a unique GID.

-Files and directories have permissions metadata that controls which users and groups can interact with them.
+Files and directories in Linux have permissions metadata that controls which users and groups can interact with them.

 ## File and directory permissions